NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/ContinuousIntegration/WebApp.rst

 - ``AWS_SECRET_ACCESS_KEY``
 - ``WEBAPP_STACK_NAME``

-You can acquire them using the nRF Asset Tracker for AWS CLI:
+Acquire the secrets using the nRF Asset Tracker for AWS CLI:

 .. code-block:: bash